Location: Maltby Elementary

 - Students participate in whole school events including assemblies, specialists (PE, music, library), lunch, and recess.

-- Students are supported by district serrvices as needed (OT, PT, speech, LAP, etc)
+- Students are supported by district services as needed (OT, PT, speech, LAP, etc.)

 - Teacher is both Montessori and elementary certified

 - Parents are required to attend at least one Parent Education class per year and volunteer a minimum of 20 hours per year, which may be done at school or home

-- New families are required to tour the program (specific dates will be offered each year) before turning in paperwork for enrollment
+- New families are required to tour the program (specific dates are offered each year) before submitting paperwork for enrollment

-There are no specific criteria a student must meet to participate in our Montessori-based program; however, kindergarten students must by age 5 by August 31, 2021 in order to be eligible for participation.
-Participation in the Kindergarten year is done through an annual drawing over spring break (the school year before the child would enter Kindergarten).
-Parents need to tour the program and turn in paperwork to be part of the drawing.
-Families will be notified of acceptance or if their child has been added to our waitlist.
-Students in other grades will be considered on a first come first served basis with preference given to students who have had previous experience with the Montessori philosophy.
-We will also strive to balance our boys vs. girl ratio as well as grade levels represented.
-Once we have received enough registrations to fill the classes, a wait list will be created for any other interested families.
+There is no specific criteria for a student to participate in our Montessori-based program; however, kindergarten students must by age 5 by August 31, 2021 in order to be eligible for participation.
+Participation in the kindergarten year is done through an annual drawing over spring break (the school year before the child enters kindergarten).
+Parents are required to tour the program and turn in paperwork to be part of the drawing.
+Families are notified of acceptance or if their child has been added to our waitlist.
+Students in other grades are considered on a first-come, first-serve basis with preference given to students who have had previous experience with the Montessori philosophy.
+We also strive to balance our boys vs. girl ratio as well as grade levels.
+Once we have received enough registrations to fill the classes, a wait list is created for all other interested families.
 An interest form needs to be completed each year for all families interested in joining our program.

 For questions, please contact: